Authored by a Symantec employee

 Using technology as one of the solutions

 Norton Security Premium comes with parental controls that make it easy for parents to set time limits and keep inappropriate content out of their child’s device.
-With a little help from technology, parents can observe their child’s online behavior and enforce rules.
-This way child can explore the Internet freely and safely.
+With a little help from technology, parents can observe their child’s online behaviour and enforce rules.
+This way children can explore the Internet freely and safely.

 Disclaimers and references:

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.